mnagired/418_final_project/README.md

 # Platform Choice

-Given that the majority of this class is focused on `C++`, we want to be able to use it (along with `OpenMP`) as a starting point.
-We also think it would be interesting to see a neural network within the shared memory context.
-However, after this initial part (ideally before or right up to the milestone report checkpoint), we will fully transition to `Python`, taking full advantage of the capabilities of `PyTorch` as a deep learning framework.
+Given that the majority of this class is focused on parallelism, we want to incorporate one of the main kinds of parallel settings that we have talked about.
+Specifically, in the context of neural network training, it makes sense to use message passing where we can distribute the training across processors.
+We will have each processor train a copy of the network and then send back the updated weights.
+Then, we average the weights together continue with validation and testing.

 As for compute resources, we will be using a combination of AWS EC2, PSC-Bridges 2, GHC cluster machines, and potentially other high core